chaow-mat/General_Integral_Transform_Neural_Network/README.md

 # GIT-Net: Generalized Integral Transform Neural Network for Operator Learning #

-This work is to proposed a novel neural network, GIT-Net, for operator learning.
+This work proposes a novel neural network, GIT-Net, for operator learning.
 It is demonstrated by solving several PDEs and compared with three exsiting neural network operators, `PCA-Net`, `FNO`, and `POD-DeepOnet` from the view of test error, error profile, and evaluation cost.

 ## Data (paired input-output functions) ##
 The PDE problems used for validation are: